Framer Review 2026: AI Website Builder Guide

 For SEO-focused content sites, tools like Surfer SEO can complement Framer's built-in capabilities, but you should know that Framer is optimized for marketing sites and portfolios more than content-heavy blogs.

-Framer Pricing 2026: Every Plan Explained
+Framer Pricing 2026: Current Public Plan Limits

 Free vs Basic vs Pro vs Scale vs Enterprise

-| Feature | Free | Basic ($10/mo) | Pro ($30/mo) | Scale ($100+/mo) | Enterprise |
+| Feature | Free | Basic ($10/mo annual) | Pro ($30/mo annual) | Scale ($100+/mo annual only, plus usage) | Enterprise |

 |---|---|---|---|---|---|

-| Site pages | 2 | 30 | 150 | 300+ | Custom |
+| Site pages | [DATA NOT AVAILABLE] | 30 | 150 | 300, then paid expansion | Custom |

-| CMS collections | 0 | 1 | 10 | 20+ | Custom |
+| CMS collections | [DATA NOT AVAILABLE] | 1 | 10 | 20, then paid expansion | Custom |

-| CMS items | 0 | 1,000 | 2,500 | 10,000+ | Custom |
+| CMS items | [DATA NOT AVAILABLE] | 1,000 | 2,500 | 10,000, then paid expansion | Custom |

-| Monthly bandwidth | 1 GB | 10 GB | 100 GB | 200 GB+ | Custom |
+| Monthly bandwidth | [DATA NOT AVAILABLE] | 10 GB | 100 GB | 200 GB, then paid expansion | Custom |

 | Custom domain | No | Yes | Yes | Yes | Yes |

-| Analytics history | None | 30 days | 30 days | 30 days | Custom |
+| Analytics history | [DATA NOT AVAILABLE] | 30 days | 90 days | 90 days | Custom |

 | Staging environment | No | No | Yes | Yes | Yes |

-| A/B testing | No | No | Yes | Yes | Yes |
+| A/B testing | No | No | Add-on | Add-on / Scale feature set | Custom |

 | Relational CMS | No | No | Yes | Yes | Yes |